 - Take her on a window shopping date and pay attention to what catches her eye.

-If all else fails and you are still at a loss, ask her to accompany you on a shopping spree to find the perfect gift.
+If all else fails and you’re still at a loss, ask her to go with you on a shopping spree to find the perfect gift.

 If you already have her gift, you could start having a little fun now and leave clues in unusual places where you know she will find them.
 Creating anticipation can make the gift seem even more special.